-IQA: The truth is that only a small percentage of matriculants will meet the entrance requirements for varsity and sometimes meeting the entrance requirements alone is not enough due to the high volumes of students wanting to enrol versus the availability of space in the institutions.
-Unfortunately the schooling system in SA is set up so that learners are lead to believe that the only option they have after high school is a traditional university – due to the lack of guidance many learners often then do not know and are not exposed to the other alternatives that are available to them.
+IQA: The truth is that only a small percentage of matriculants will meet the entrance requirements for varsity and sometimes meeting the entrance requirements alone is not enough due to the high volumes of students wanting to enroll versus the availability of space in the institutions.
+Unfortunately, the schooling system in SA is set up so that learners are lead to believe that the only option they have after high school is a traditional university – due to the lack of guidance many learners often then do not know and are not exposed to the other alternatives that are available to them.

 Q2: What are the main reasons that someone is not accepted at varsity?